SnowflurrySDK/Snowflurry.jl/docs/src/development.md

 ## Build the documentation

-Open a Julia REPL using the docs project
+Open a Julia REPL using the docs project:

 ```bash
 julia --project=./docs
 ```

-If it is your first time building the docs, you need to instantiate the Julia project and add the Snowflurry project as a development dependency.
-This means that Julia's package manager must add the version of Snowflurry which is located in the current working directory, `pwd()`, not the one which is registered at JuliaHub.
+If it is your first time building the docs, you need to instantiate the Julia project and add the Snowflurry project as a development dependency:

 ```julia
 using Pkg
 Pkg.develop(PackageSpec(path=pwd()))
 Pkg.instantiate()
 ```
+In other words, Julia's package manager must add the version of Snowflurry which is located in the current working directory, `pwd()`, not the one which is registered at JuliaHub.

-At this point, the project status should be similar to the one below.
-The versions might be slightly different, but what is important is that the `Status` line refers to the `docs/Project.toml` and that `Snowflurry` refers to `<pwd()>/Snowflurry.jl`.
+At this point, the project status should be similar to the one below:

 ```julia
 Pkg.status()